-This 23,200-square-foot facility features the impressive glass-enclosed Eleanor and Henry Watts Grand Lobby and Gallery and the 325-seat Joan and Macon Brock Theatre.
+This facility features the impressive glass-enclosed Eleanor and Henry Watts Grand Lobby and Gallery and the Joan and Macon Brock Theatre.
 Support spaces ring the stage, including a scene shop, dressing rooms, green room, costume, prop, and equipment storage.
 A plaza for outdoor programming overlooks the Susan Beverly Grand Terrace and Pond.
+Virginia Wesleyan University 2022-2023 Academic Catalog [9]

 The center serves as a unique venue for student productions, visiting artists and speakers, community performances, conferences, and awards ceremonies.

-Coastal 61 at Oxford Village (2020)
+Coastal 61 (2020)